mhumphri/shop-app/README.md

 # Mic's Portfolio

 Hi.
 My name is Michael and this is my web development portfolio.
+The live version of the site can be found at micsportfolio.com.
 If you'd like to contact me, please email micsportfolio@outlook.com

 ## Portfolio items